 - You will have more energy and sharper mind.
 Research shows that “spending time in fresh air, surrounded by nature, increases energy in 90 percent of people,” says Abigail Wise, The Huffington Post.
 There is a “positive impact of being outdoors and around natural elements on subjective vitality, above and beyond the effects of physical activities or social interactions that can take place in natural settings,” adds researcher Richard Ryan, et al.

-“Nature is fuel for the soul, “ says Richard Ryan, researcher and professor of psychology at the University of Rochester.
-“Often when we feel depleted we reach for a cup of coffee, but research suggests a better way to get energized is to connect with nature.”
+“Nature is fuel for the soul, often when we feel depleted we reach for a cup of coffee, but research suggests a better way to get energized is to connect with nature.”

 Get Outdoors and Get Energized with Terrapin Adventures